 - The surgeon then removes the lenticule from inside the cornea through a small incision measuring a few millimetres, using a minimally invasive procedure.

-The surgeon doesn't need to cut a flap (as with Lasik), and the surface corneal layer remains intact.
+The surgeon doesn't need to cut a flap (as with Lasik), and the surface corneal layer remains intact, but this is still surgery. .
 So you can probably return to sport more quickly than with Lasik (where a flap has been created in your eye).

 As with a Lasik procedure, you should experience minimum discomfort and rapid restoration of vision after a SMILE procedure.
 It can be suitable for patients with a thinner cornea (something you'll find out after initial eye testing) who are not eligible for a LASIK procedure or with higher prescriptions.